lanl-ansi/GasPowerModels.jl/docs/src/network-data.md

-# GasGridModels Network Data Format
+# GasPowerModels Network Data Format

 ## The Network Data Dictionary

-Internally GasGridModels utilizes a dictionary to store network data for power systems (see PowerModels) and gas models (see GasModels.jl).
+Internally GasPowerModels utilizes a dictionary to store network data for power systems (see PowerModels) and gas models (see GasModels.jl).
 The dictionary uses strings as key values so it can be serialized to JSON for algorithmic data exchange.
-The I/O for GasGridModels utilizes the serializations available in PowerModels.jl and GasModels.jl to construct the two network models.
+The I/O for GasPowerModels utilizes the serializations available in PowerModels.jl and GasModels.jl to construct the two network models.
 All data is assumed to be in per_unit (non dimenisionalized) or SI units.

 Besides the standard network data supported by GasModels.jl and PowerModels.jl, there are a few extra fields that are required to couple the two systems together.
 These are discussed as follows: